+Our work is intended not only to improve on existing frame field computation algorithms but also to inspire additional research into the structure of spaces of frames and to highlight the significance of this structure to practical aspects of field computation and meshing.
 Most immediately, a few open questions are left from our discussion.
 On the theoretical side, conjectures 4.2 and 4.3 remain to be proven.
 We anticipate that both can be embedded in a more general framework explaining when relaxations of projection problems are exact.
 On the algorithmic side, RTR seems to get stuck in local minima much more often than MBO, especially on denser meshes.
-We hypothesize that this is because RTR strictly moves along the manifold, while MBO is free to tunnel through the ambient space.
-On the other hand, RTR converges much faster and performs well on coarser meshes.
+We hypothesize that this is because RTR strictly moves along the manifold, whereas MBO is free to tunnel through the ambient space.
+However, RTR converges much faster and yields high-quality fields on coarse meshes.
 Given these observations, we anticipate that it may be possible to incorporate RTR into a multiscale method that leverages its efficiency while avoiding local minima that appear at the finest scales.